Best Time to Visit Valencia: A Month-by-Month Guide

 July

 What’s on: Gran Feria de Julio takes place during the whole month of July.
-It includes open-air concerts, theater plays, and film screenings and concludes with a procession of beautifully decorated floats and a colorful flower battle on the last Sunday of the month.
-Bullfighting is another prominent activity during this month.
+It includes open-air concerts, theater plays, and fireworks and concludes with a procession of beautifully decorated floats and a colorful flower battle on the last Sunday of the month.
 Valencia sees an increased number of tourists and accommodation prices rise.
 Summer sales season starts on July 1st with many shops offering discounts of up to 70%.

-Weather: July in Valencia is hot, with high humidity levels, which can be somewhat unpleasant.
+Weather: July is hot, with high humidity levels, which can be somewhat unpleasant.
 The urban beaches get busy, although they rarely feel crowded due to their sheer size.
-Locals prefer to go to the nearby beaches of Port Saplaya and El Saler, which many consider the best beaches in Valencia.
+Locals prefer to go to the nearby beaches of Port Saplaya and El Saler, which many consider to be the best beaches in Valencia.

 August